cyberchief1984/ConstructSpeak/Readme.md

 Just type in the box and click the "Speak" button.
 The "Clear" button clears the text.

 Made with Construct Classic version r1.2

+Works on any Windows version with built-in speech synthesis.